-There is an emphasis throughout the course on making the subject material as interesting, challenging and stimulating as possible by means of a wide variety of teaching and learning strategies.
-The department has a large collection of relevant audio-visual materials and makes full use of ICT as a learning, research and presentation tool.
-The course is an excellent foundation for further study at A Level and it provides students with a good understanding of the contemporary world.
-The various historical skills developed in the course such as evaluating evidence, analysing interpretations and substantiating judgments is of benefit in a number of other subject areas.
+There is an emphasis throughout the course on making the subject material as interesting, challenging and stimulating as possible using a wide variety of teaching and learning strategies.
+The department has a large collection of audio-visual materials and makes full use of ICT as a learning, research, and presentation tool.

+The course is an excellent foundation for further study at A Level and provides students with a good understanding of the contemporary world.
+Various core historical skills are developed to a high level on the course, including extended writing, evaluating evidence, analysing interpretations and substantiating judgments, all of which are of benefit to students in a number of other subject areas.